 Is there a sense of a connection between you and your puppy from the moment you first see them or hold them?

-You’re familiar with the expression “there’s no free lunch,” and it applies to purchasing a Yorkie.
+You’re familiar with the expression “there’s no free lunch,” which applies to purchasing a Yorkie.
 Although you may find ads for Yorkies for free or puppies for as low as $100, rest assured that these dogs are either scammed or very sick.
 A healthy, AKC-registered Yorkie of breed standard will not be cheap.
-Make sure you do your research to ensure you’re confident in your purchase.
+Make sure you research to ensure you’re confident in your purchase.
 Yorkies can be expensive to purchase.
 Owning a dog of any breed will require a lifetime commitment, including vet bills, food, grooming, and vaccinations.
 You must be ready to pay the initial purchase price for your Yorkie and provide your dog with all the necessary care and support over 12-15 years.

 Tags: cost of Yorkie terrier, cost of Yorkie puppies, how much are yorkies without papers, how much do teacup Yorkie cost, how much do teacup yorkies cost, how much do Yorkie puppies cost, how much do yorkies cost without papers, how much do Yorkshire terrier cost, how much do Yorkshire terriers cost, how much does a teacup Yorkie cost, how much does a Yorkie cost without papers, how much does a Yorkie puppy cost, how much does Yorkie puppies cost, how much does Yorkie puppy cost, how much is a teacup Yorkie puppy, how much is a Yorkie cost, how much is a Yorkie without papers, how much yorkies cost, mini Yorkie cost, price of Yorkie puppies, purebred Yorkie price, teacup Yorkie cost, teacup Yorkie cost price, Yorkie average price, Yorkie price without papers, Yorkie puppies cost, Yorkie purebred price